abutneva/starter-academic/content/authors/admin/_index.md

 - Researchers
 ---
 <div style="text-align: justify;font-family:serif;font-size:18px;">
 I am delighted to welcome you on my personal website!
-I am a senior Political Science and Economics student at the University of Mannheim in Germany.
+I am a first-year Master of Science in Cyber Risk Strategy and Governance student at the Bocconi University and Politecnico di Milano.
 This website is intended for networking and teaching.
 As I participate in diverse research projects at the University of Mannheim  and teach undergraduate- and graduate-level sessions since 2019, research belongs to my key everyday activities.
 For this reason, I decided to share my teaching and research experience with you.

-- I am teaching Empirical Political Research sessions in Fall 2020, so if this area interests you, you can refer to my presentations, affiliated literature, and projects delivered by my students under [Publications and Blog Posts](https://aleksandra-butneva.netlify.app/#featured).
+- I taught Empirical Political Research sessions in Fall 2020, so if this area interests you, you can refer to my presentations, affiliated literature, and projects delivered by my students under [Publications and Blog Posts](https://aleksandra-butneva.netlify.app/#featured).
 I am open to suggestions and constructive criticism!
 - For an overview of my (collaborative) research projects at the Collaborative Research Center "Political Economy of Reforms" and my independent research, please refer to [Projects](https://aleksandra-butneva.netlify.app/#projects).
-- Lastly, check out my academic record under [CV](https://aleksandra-butneva.netlify.app/files/cv.pdf).
+- Check out my academic record under [CV](https://aleksandra-butneva.netlify.app/files/cv.pdf).

 </div>